rosstripi/rosstripi.me/README.md

 This page is an Angular 4 application hosted using Firebase.

 There is some rudimentary Firebase database interactions taking place in the Contact component.
 Planning to flesh this out.

+TODO: replace contact page with one that doesn't require firebase shenanigans.